najamelan/TidBits_Javascript_UnitTesting/README.md

 ## Installation

-Easiest way to include this in your project is by adding either TidBits Javascript as a submodule to your repository or if you don't want everything, just make TidBits UnitTesting and TidBits OoJs submodules in the same directory (eg. tidbits).
+The easiest way to include this in your project is by adding either TidBits Javascript as a submodule to your repository or if you don't want everything, just make TidBits UnitTesting and TidBits OoJs submodules in the same directory (eg. tidbits).

 So, either: